paddycull/paddycull.github.io/_posts/2020-03-20-Issue with Save-KBFile function.md

 The function worked great it seemed, you simply give it the KB number , and optionally a download location, and it downloads the file from Microsoft.
 Exactly what I needed!

 I came across an issue while using it though.
-I would get the following error almost every other time I ran the function;
+I would an error almost every other time I ran the function.
+"No file found for $name" (**$name** being the KB number I wanted to download), as shown below;

 <img src="{{ page.imgpath }}/ErrorMessage.png">